CL Grant has authored many relationship books, including "30 Day No Contact Rule," "The Reality of Being the Other Woman," and "Ex Addict."

 What Is the Meaning of the Silent Treatment?

 If you think that your partner not speaking to you for days on end is normal, then think again.
-Whilst silence can be used in a productive manner: such as following a breakup or during a period of cooling off, prolonged periods of unresponsiveness within intimate relationships are not normal.
+Whilst silence can be used in a productive manner—such as following a breakup or during a period of cooling off—prolonged periods of unresponsiveness within intimate relationships are not normal or healthy.

-Although silence is the primary method of chastisement, your partner may also adopt other subtle tactics, that are designed to frustrate you.
+Although silence is the primary method of chastisement, your partner may also adopt other subtle tactics that are designed to frustrate you.
 Hence, you may find that he delays or refuses to complete chores, knowing that this will upset or irritate you.
-Alternatively, he may refuse to attend joint social events, in the full knowledge that this will cause you great inconvenience or embarrassment.
+Alternatively, he may refuse to attend joint social events, with the full knowledge that this will cause you great inconvenience or embarrassment.

 Should you attempt to initiate any form of physical contact, with a view to breaking the deadlock, he will reject you.
 Even superficial actions, such as avoiding eye contact or staring straight through you, are enough to make you feel invisible and insignificant.
 By resorting to silence and withdrawing from your life, your partner is demonstrating his utmost contempt for you.

 This is unacceptable behaviour and not something that should be tolerated in any relationship.
-Below are several disturbing facts about the silent treatment, that you may not be aware of, which we will explore further in this article:
+Listed below are the seven disturbing facts about the silent treatment that you may not be aware of, which we will explore further in this article:

 1. Your Partner May Be Avoiding Confrontation

 Some people genuinely have a fear of confrontation and prefer to avoid it at all costs, as it makes them feel uncomfortable.
-This can arise for several reasons such as: your partner being afraid of losing you, he may not know how to communicate his feelings, or he may simply lack the confidence to stand up to you.
+This can arise for several reasons, such as: your partner is afraid of losing you, he may not know how to communicate his feelings, or he may simply lack the confidence to stand up to you.

 While this may be their preferred option of problem solving, it does not suit every relationship, especially if you are the type of person who likes to talk problems through.
 Additionally, by burying his head in the sand, your partner is not resolving any problems and may be building up feelings of resentment towards you.

-Perhaps you have had an argument and your partner and he may be too angry or upset to speak to you.
+Perhaps you have had an argument with your partner, and he may be too angry or upset to speak to you.
 He may need some time to reflect and gather his thoughts.
-This is perfectly normal and is no being undertaken to punish you.
+This is perfectly normal and is not necessarily being undertaken to punish you.
 It is used to give you both time to calm down and to think rationally about what you want and if the disagreement is worth sacrificing your relationships for.

 Typically, cooling off is time-bound and you know why it is being done.
 You will both know what the problem is and when you are going to discuss this matter further.
-You not left in limbo and know exactly why you and your partner are having some quiet time.
+You're not left in limbo and know exactly why you and your partner are having some quiet time.
 The important aspect is that it is only temporary, and the two of you plan to talk it out soon.
 As Schulman notes, 'Refusing to speak to someone without terms for repair is a strange, childish act of destruction in which nothing can be won'.

 The silent treatment is your partner's way of telling you that you have done something wrong.
 As a consequence of this, he refuses to acknowledge or communicate with you.
 This is passive-aggressive emotional abuse.

-In addition to causing distress, being ignored and excluded causes distress and threatens your basic psychological needs of belonging, self-esteem, control and meaningful existence.
+In addition to causing distress, being ignored and excluded threatens your basic psychological needs of belonging, self-esteem, control and meaningful existence.
 In doing so, your partner is attempting to induce feelings of powerlessness and shame.
 This is known as psychological or emotional abuse.

 4. It Is Damaging to Your Health

 The effects of emotional abuse are frequently underestimated.
 Just because you cannot see the damage being done, does not mean that it does not exist.
-In fact, victims of psychological abuse are more likely to suffer from the effects of post-traumatic stress disorder (PTSD), than victims of physical abuse.
-This is because the pain of social-exclusion, such as being ignored and ostracised, can be relived far more easily than the pain suffered by a physical injury.
+In fact, victims of psychological abuse are more likely to suffer from the effects of post-traumatic stress disorder (PTSD) than victims of physical abuse.
+This is because the pain of social-exclusion, such as being ignored and ostracised, can be relived far more easily (and triggered more often) than the pain suffered by a physical injury.

 Psychologically abused women, in particular, are likely to encounter poor mental health, with 70% experiencing symptoms of post-traumatic stress disorder and depression.
 Furthermore, sufferers of emotional abuse are more likely to go on and form other unhealthy relationships.
 They also have greater difficulty trusting a new partner.